digitaltwinconsortium/ManufacturingOntologies/README.md

 * i=418 - actual cycle time
 * i=434 - pressure

+### Preparing for the Installation of the Production Line Simulation

+The production line simulation runs on an on-prem, single-node Kubernetes cluster, provided by Docker Desktop ontop of a Windows Virtual Machine.
+The Kubernetes cluster is managed from the cloud via Azure Arc.
+Azure Arc requires a key pair (public and private) to operate.
+Create the required key pair via the [Azure Cloud Shell](https://shell.azure.com)'s `ssh-keygen` command:

+    ssh-keygen -t rsa -b 4096

+Note: The first time you start the Azure Cloud Shell, you will be prompted to setup Azure Storage.
+Simply click on Create Storage.

+Note: By default, the public and private key files are created in the ~/.ssh directory.
+Running the ssh-keygen command will overwrite any SSH key pair with the same name already existing in the given location.

+Then, display the public key and copy everything past `ssh-rsa ` up to and including `==`.
+You will need it later when deploying the Azure resources:

+    more ~/.ssh/id_rsa.pub

+Note: If you need to access the keys at a later date, you can simply click on the Azure Cloud Shell icon in the top-right-hand corner of the Azure Portal to open the Azure Chould Shell again.

 ### Installation of Production Line Simulation and Cloud Services

 Clicking on the button below will **deploy** all required resources (on Microsoft Azure):